Logic Theorist: History

 The first version was hand-simulated: they wrote the program onto 3x5 cards and, as Simon recalled:In January 1956, we assembled my wife and three children together with some graduate students.
 To each member of the group, we gave one of the cards, so that each one became, in effect, a component of the computer program ...
 Here was nature imitating art imitating nature.

 They succeeded in showing that the program could successfully prove theorems as well as a talented mathematician.
 Eventually Shaw was able to run the program on the computer at RAND's Santa Monica facility.

 In the summer of 1956, John McCarthy, Marvin Minsky, Claude Shannon and Nathan Rochester organized a conference on the subject of what they called "artificial intelligence" (a term coined by McCarthy for the occasion).
-Newell and Simon proudly presented the group with the Logic Theorist and were somewhat surprised when the program received a lukewarm reception.
+Newell and Simon proudly presented the group with the Logic Theorist.
+It was met with a lukewarm reception.
 Pamela McCorduck writes "the evidence is that nobody save Newell and Simon themselves sensed the long-range significance of what they were doing."
 Simon confides that "we were probably fairly arrogant about it all" and adds:

 They didn't want to hear from us, and we sure didn't want to hear from them: we had something to show them! ...
 In a way it was ironic because we already had done the first example of what they were after; and second, they didn't pay much attention to it.

 Logic Theorist soon proved 38 of the first 52 theorems in chapter 2 of the Principia Mathematica.
 The proof of theorem 2.85 was actually more elegant than the proof produced laboriously by hand by Russell and Whitehead.
 Simon was able to show the new proof to Russell himself who "responded with delight".
-They attempted to publish the new proof in The Journal of Symbolic Logic but it was rejected on the grounds that a new proof of an elementary mathematical theorem was not notable, apparently overlooking the fact that one of the authors was a computer program.
+They attempted to publish the new proof in The Journal of Symbolic Logic, but it was rejected on the grounds that a new proof of an elementary mathematical theorem was not notable, apparently overlooking the fact that one of the authors was a computer program.

-Newell and Simon formed a lasting partnership, founding one of the first AI laboratories at the Carnegie Institute of Technology and developing a series of influential artificial intelligence programs and ideas, including GPS, Soar, and their unified theory of cognition.
+Newell and Simon formed a lasting partnership, founding one of the first AI laboratories at the Carnegie Institute of Technology and developing a series of influential artificial intelligence programs and ideas, including the General Problem Solver, Soar, and their unified theory of cognition.

+Architecture

+The Logic Theorist is a program that performs logical processes on logical expressions.
+The Logic Theorist operates on the following principles: